yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 NVC   |      50      |       136?      |         8       |                |  https://github.com/novacoin-project/novacoin/blob/master/src/base58.h
 ```

-As a rule of thumb:
+General bx command rules for **--version (-v)** values, an 8-bit number number in base10/decimal format:

-* Any bx commands supporting the "--version (-v)" values (an 8-bit number number in base10/decimal format) associated with private key functionality will use values from the **version/WIF** column for desired coin types.
+* Commands supporting version values associated with private key functionality for desired coin types will use values from the **version/WIF** column.
-* Any bx commands supporting version values associated with single signature address functions for desired coin types will use the **version/p2pkh** column.
+* Commands supporting version values associated with single signature address functionality for desired coin types will use the **version/p2pkh** column.
-* Any bx commands supporting version values associated with multi-signature address functions for desired coin types will use the **version/p2sh** column.
+* Commands supporting version values associated with multi-signature address functionality for desired coin types will use the **version/p2sh** column.

 An empirical trend within the table above is that version/WIF values range between 128 and 255 inclusive.
 One notable exception discovered so far is for coin type 21, Open Assets that is a cryptocurrency agnostic token.
 Similarly, version/p2pkh values range between 0 and 127 inclusive.
 Not enough information has been collected yet to pass judgement on version/p2sh column value trends.

 It is anticipated the libbitcoin approach presented here should be able to synthesize EC private keys and addresses for 100+ altcoins.
-Certainly there will be BIP/SLIP 44 registered coin types where it will not be readily apparent how to apply existing bx commands to arrive at associated WIF keys and/or addresses, e.g., coins with raw key lengths greater than 256 bits, or use hashing algorithms other that ripemd160, sha256, and sha512.
-Additionally, there will be altcoins that are not BIP/SLIP 44 registered that will have associated version/WIF and version/p2pkh values that will enable bx to easily create private EC keys and associated addresses.
-Such unregistered coin types will be included in the table above, but each having a blank "coin type".
-If the libbitcoin framework is adopted by developers, it will naturally enable extended BIP 38 support for those altcoins.
-(Being investigated, but be patient...
-Single signature Stealth transaction creation services might also be able to be inherited if libbitcoin framework is applied.)
+Certainly there will be BIP/SLIP 44 registered coin types where it will not be readily apparent or appropriate to apply existing bx commands to arrive at associated WIF keys and/or addresses, e.g., coins with raw key lengths greater than 256 bits, or use hashing algorithms other that ripemd160, sha256, and sha512.
+Additionally, there will be altcoins that are not BIP/SLIP 44 registered that will have associated version/WIF and version/p2pkh values enabling bx to easily create private EC keys and associated addresses.
+Such unregistered coin types will be included in the table above, but each have a "coin type" not registered (NR) annotation.
+If the libbitcoin framework is adopted by developers, it will naturally enable extended BIP 38 support for those altcoins listed in the table above.
+(Being investigated, but be patient - single signature stealth and multisig stealth addresses )

-Finally, to provide a foundation to jump start the establishment of numerous multi-coin wallet implementation, as a countermeasure to protect Bitcoin as goes through its pubescence growth phase, emphasis will first be applied towards populating the table above for coins that are BIP/SLIP 44 registered.
+Finally, as a countermeasure to protect Bitcoin as goes through its pubescence growth phase and to provide a foundation to jump start the establishment of numerous multi-coin wallet implementations, emphasis will first be applied towards populating the table above for coins that are BIP/SLIP 44 registered.
 It is anticipated once Bitcoin protocols(s) maturation/growth phase is completed, there will be a strong delineation between payment and settlement network processing layers that will implicitly support different levels of trust, with the settlement layer providing a greater amount of uncensored trust.

 *It might be a bit much to digest at this point, but there are three additional columns technically required which are: testnet version/WIF, testnet version/p2pkh, and testnet version/p2sh.
-Albeit, having a testnet for a Testnet might seem redundant...*
+Albeit, having a testnet for a Testnet might seem redundant...
+Further research is needed to determine if other columns to support stealth address capabilities. *

 ### [bx - Wallet Commands](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Wallet-Commands)